mana-nara/spotify-playlist-saver/README.md

 **Key Features:**

-1)**Spotify OAuth Integration**: The project demonstrates how to integrate Spotify OAuth into your application, enabling users to authenticate with their Spotify accounts securely.
+1) **Spotify OAuth Integration**: The project demonstrates how to integrate Spotify OAuth into your application, enabling users to authenticate with their Spotify accounts securely.

 2) **Access Token Management:** The project showcases how to obtain and manage access tokens for making authenticated requests to the Spotify API.

-3)**Playlist Retrieval:** The application utilizes the Spotify API to fetch the user's "Discover Weekly" playlist, providing access to the curated collection of songs.
+3) **Playlist Retrieval:** The application utilizes the Spotify API to fetch the user's "Discover Weekly" playlist, providing access to the curated collection of songs.

-4)**Playlist Saving**:The project automates the process of saving the "Discover Weekly" playlist to the user's Spotify library, ensuring that their favorite tracks are always preserved.
+4) **Playlist Saving**:The project automates the process of saving the "Discover Weekly" playlist to the user's Spotify library, ensuring that their favorite tracks are always preserved.

-5)**Customizability:** The project serves as a starting point, allowing you to extend its functionality and integrate it into your application or project.
+5) **Customizability:** The project serves as a starting point, allowing you to extend its functionality and integrate it into your application or project.